rurban/libu8ident/README.md

 **u8id_options** is an enum of the following bits:

-    U8ID_NFKC = 0  // by the default the compatibility composed normalization, as in Python 3
+    U8ID_NFKC = 0  // by the default the compatibility composed normalization
-    U8ID_NFD  = 1  // the longer, decomposed normalization, as in the previous Apple HPFS filesystem U8ID_NFC  = 2  // the shorter composed normalization
+    U8ID_NFD  = 1  // the longer, decomposed normalization
+    U8ID_NFC  = 2  // the shorter composed normalization
     U8ID_NFKD = 3  // the longer compatibility decomposed normalization
     U8ID_FCD  = 4,  // the faster variants